pikipupiba/FrontOfHouseProductions/memory-bank/progress.md

 - [ ] Purchase request approval system

 ### Cross-Cutting Concerns
-- [ ] Database implementation
+- [✅] Database schema design
 - [ ] Push notification system
 - [ ] Mobile responsiveness
-- [ ] Security implementation
+- [✅] Security implementation with RLS
 - [ ] Testing suite
-- [ ] CI/CD pipeline
+- [x] CI/CD pipeline
-- [ ] Deployment infrastructure
+- [x] Deployment infrastructure

 ## Known Issues

-As the project is in the initialization phase, there are no implementation-specific issues yet.
-However, several challenges have been identified:
+As the project is in the initialization phase, there are only a few implementation-specific issues that have been identified:

+1. **Module System Compatibility**: Next.js 15+ with files using .mjs extension must use ES Module syntax (export default) rather than CommonJS (module.exports).
+We encountered and resolved this issue with the PostCSS configuration.

-1. **Integration Complexity**: The integration with existing inventory management systems and Google Workspace will require careful planning and implementation.
+2. **Integration Complexity**: The integration with existing inventory management systems and Google Workspace will require careful planning and implementation.

-2. **RFID Implementation**: Implementing the RFID scanning feature will require research into browser capabilities and possible native app bridges.
+3. **RFID Implementation**: Implementing the RFID scanning feature will require research into browser capabilities and possible native app bridges.

-3. **Multi-Role Security**: Designing a security system that properly handles the different user roles (customers, employees, managers) will require careful implementation of row-level security in Supabase.
+4. **Multi-Role Security**: We've designed a Row-Level Security system in the database schema to handle different user roles (customers, employees, managers), but we'll need to thoroughly test this implementation.

-4. **Offline Functionality**: For employees in the field, some level of offline functionality may be required, which adds complexity to the application design.
+5. **Offline Functionality**: For employees in the field, some level of offline functionality may be required, which adds complexity to the application design.

-5. **File Storage**: Managing potentially large files (photos, videos, documents) efficiently will require careful implementation of storage and retrieval mechanisms.
+6. **File Storage**: Managing potentially large files (photos, videos, documents) efficiently will require careful implementation of storage and retrieval mechanisms.
+The database schema now includes a documents table to track files.

+7. **Supabase Auth Helpers Deprecation**: The @supabase/auth-helpers-nextjs package is deprecated in favor of @supabase/ssr.
+We've installed both but are using the newer recommended package.

+8. **SQL Syntax Errors**: Encountered and resolved a SQL syntax error in the migration script where `ALTER SCHEMA public REPLICA IDENTITY FULL;` was incorrectly used.
+REPLICA IDENTITY is for tables, not schemas.
+Replaced with UUID extension creation for proper function availability.

 ## Next Milestones